joahking/bcn_api_talk/bcn_api_talk.md

 it all depends, see your choices, choose wisely

+!SLIDE

-* inside and outside point of view
+## APIs from inside and outside

+outside
+* who's using your api?
+* design
+* change responsability

-inside means
+inside
-* code organization/beauty
+* code Maintainability/Organization/Beauty
 * team developing speed

-outside means
-* who's using your api?
+* cheap

 !SLIDE